Kzizah/yolo/README.md

 ## Week 8 IP 4 Orchestration

-## 1. TO install the Google Cloud SDK
+## 1. To install the Google Cloud SDK

 1. Make sure your system is up to date.<br>